The State of the Amazon Seller

 - Sales and profit data, product volume, price points, and more

 About the report

-Between December 1, 2021 – January 3, 2022, Jungle Scout surveyed more than 3,500 Amazon sellers, including prospective and former sellers.
-Respondents represent 117 countries, all 20 Amazon marketplaces, and all relevant Amazon product categories.
+Between December 1, 2022 – January 3, 2023, Jungle Scout surveyed more than 2,000 Amazon sellers, including prospective and former sellers.
+Respondents represent 78 countries, all 20 Amazon marketplaces, and all relevant Amazon product categories.
 They are ages from 18 to 80+ and all genders and levels of education.
-This report focuses on small- to medium-sized business owners who have at least one live product listing on Amazon.
-This includes first- and third-party sellers earning $2 million or less in annual ecommerce revenue.
-See full report for more details.
+This report focuses on small- to medium-sized business owners who have at least one live product listing on Amazon, including first- and third-party sellers earning $2 million or less in annual ecommerce revenue.
+Read the full report for more details.

 Using the data

-We encourage you to explore Jungle Scout’s State of the Amazon Seller Report, and to share, reference, and publish the findings with attribution to “Jungle Scout” and a link to this page.
+We invite you to explore Jungle Scout’s 2023 State of the Amazon Seller report and to share, reference, and publish the findings with attribution to “Jungle Scout” and a link to this page.